 Consisting of 32 credit hours, the master’s in social studies education online curriculum explores instructional methods and curriculum development through the lens of social science instruction.
 Electives address the effect of contemporary issues such as poverty, immigration, and youth culture in the classroom.
 A 3.0 grade point average is required in the last 60 hours of the appropriate preliminary degree, as well as evidence of at least two years of successful experience in an appropriate field.
 To be considered for the online social studies education program, applicants must submit GRE scores.

-The University of Missouri is accredited by the Higher Learning Commission.
+University of Missouri is regionally accredited by the Higher Learning Commission (HLC).
 Others schools, colleges and departments are accredited by their appropriate accrediting agencies.

 Fort Lauderdale, Florida